LSanten/LSanten.github.io/_mms-md/OVERVIEW-DEGROWTH.md

 ## technology dynamics
-"The efforts to invent and introduce more environmentally friendly technologies – to reduce T (throughput per unit produced) in the IPAT equation3 – has been  dwarfed by the increases in P (population) and especially in A (af fl  uence).
+"The efforts to invent and introduce more environmentally friendly technologies – to reduce T (throughput per unit produced) in the IPAT equation3 – has been  dwarfed by the increases in P (population) and especially in A (affluence).
 The  rebound effect  has been too strong in relation to the attempts to dematerialize  production"

 ## fighting Okun’s law
 A yearly growth rate of 2–3 percent is needed just to keep unemployment from  increasing.
 A combination of degrowth with macroeconomic stability therefore  requires new policies for  sharing work  and  changing the work–life balance .
 Reduced working hours can compensate for the loss of jobs due to increases in  labor productivity (Andersson & Eriksson 2010, p.134).